 Some of my favorite physical activities that can be done in a short amount of time:

-Science has shown that regular exercise is vital for improving mental health, so make it a priority!
+Science has shown that regular exercise is vital for improving mental health.
+I boosts endorphins and dopamine levels— feel good chemicals that make you feel happier.
+So make it a priority!

 You may not feel better immediately.
 It will take time.
 But making a habit of eating healthier, and especially specific foods will make a difference in the long run.